j8n/ShooterGameJS/README.md

 ## Shooter Game Made With Javascript

-This is a simple, early stage, shooter game made with Javascript initially developed in 2017.
+This is a VERY SIMPLE, early stage, shooter game made with Javascript initially developed in 2017.
 The game uses it's own Game Engine!

-If you are interested for this project and think that can help with the development of this open source game, you are very welcome!

-Contact me for more!

-Find the live game and play it here: https://j8n.github.io/ShooterGameJS/
+Find the live game here: https://j8n.github.io/ShooterGameJS/

-### ToDo List

-* Gameover popup when player dies
-* Game reset on gameover
-* Gameobject images (player, enemies, etc.)
-* AND A LOT MORE...!